shamalja/file-upload-demos/accessible-file-upload/README.md

 Accessibility in HTML File Upload: Best Practices for Inclusive Design

 ---

-## 📄 License
+## 📝 License

-MIT – free to use, modify, and share.
+This project is licensed under the [MIT License](https://github.com/shamalja/file-upload-demos/blob/main/LICENSE) — free to use, modify, and share.